-Task 4.1: Define roadmap of affordance-based experiments.

-Task 4.2: Early affordant behaviors.
+- Task 4.1: Define roadmap of affordance-based experiments. - Task 4.2: Early affordant behaviors.
 Initial experiments will focus on self-exploration, to understand the development of the "basic" repertoire upon which an imitation system can develop.
-Successively the recognition of other individuals' actions will provide examples for acquiring new affordances.

-Task 4.3: Contribution to definition of functional CUB requirements.
+Successively the recognition of other individuals' actions will provide examples for acquiring new affordances. - Task 4.3: Contribution to definition of functional iCub requirements [Terminated]. - Task 4.4: Software implementation for the iCub & integration in the iCub Cognitive Architecture.